magiclabs/wagmi-magic-connector/README.md

 [WAGMI](https://wagmi.sh/) Connector to connect with [Magic](https://magic.link/).
 Magic is a developer SDK that you can integrate into your application to enable passwordless authentication using magic links, OTPs, OAuth from third-party services, and more for your web3 App.

-Special thanks for the [Everipedia](https://github.com/EveripediaNetwork) team for creating the connector and working with us for ongoing support and maintenance.
+Special thanks to the [Everipedia](https://github.com/EveripediaNetwork) team for creating the connector and working with us for ongoing support and maintenance.

 ![Frame 184 (4)](https://user-images.githubusercontent.com/52039218/174133833-fc63f237-63bf-4134-a22b-ce77ae0f2a9b.png)